-This pattern is the second in a new series I've started where I'm reworking some of my old designs from my free tutorial archive and turning them into embroidery patterns.
+This pattern is the second in a new series I've started where I'm reworking some of my old designs and turning them into embroidery patterns.

 This owl was orginally a tutorial for sewing a felt plushie, which I later adapted to show you how to make felt owl ornaments... and now you can embroider an owl, too!
 Hurrah!